Exporting to Qatar

 It is recommended that you get one side of your business card printed in Arabic.

 You will need introductions to develop your business in this market.
-You must take time to get to know your contacts through face-to-face meetings.
+You must to take time to get to know your contacts through face-to-face meetings.

 Status and respect are very important in Qatar.

-The working week is Sunday to Thursday.
+The working week is Sunday to Thursday, with many non-government businesses open on Saturday.

 Entry requirements for Qatar